BrightSpots/rctab-docs/docs/tdp/user_guide.md

 **Stop Tabulation Early after Round** (optional)**:** If a winner is not found by the given round, tabulation stops early after tabulating this round.

 **Continue until Two Candidates Remain** (optional)**:** Single-winner ranked choice voting elections can stop as soon as a candidate receives a majority of votes, even though 3 or more candidates may still be in the race.
 Selecting this option will run the round-by-round count until only two candidates remain, regardless of when a candidate wins a majority of votes.
 It will not impact who wins the election.
 Available only when Winner Election Mode is "Single-winner majority determines winner".

+**First Round Determines Threshold** For single-winner contests, keeps the threshold to elect static based on the first round active ballots, rather than dynamically changing round by round as ballots go inactive.

 **Number of Winners** (required)**:** The number of seats to be filled in the contest.
 This option impacts the calculation of the election threshold.
 Its validity and editability is impacted by the winner election mode.
 It sets the value for “S” in the calculations described in the UI/configuration file parameters.
 Available and required for Multi-winner allow only one winner per round, Multi-winner allow multiple winners per round, Bottoms-up, and Multi-pass IRV.
 Set to 1 by RCTab for Single-winner majority determines winner.